relevant-ai/RelevantCardsDocumentation/README.md

 A *card* is just a JSON file hosted somewhere on the web.
 This JSON file directs the Relevant servers on how to gather the data and display it using templates such as banner images, footers, etc.

+A great way to host a card is using Dropbox.

 ## Intro and Hello World

 Here is a sample *"Hello World"* card: